h-cel/hamster/README.md

 **HAMSTER - a Heat And MoiSturE Tracking fRamework**

-**HAMSTER** is an open source software framework to trace heat and moisture through the atmosphere and establish (bias-corrected) source-sink relationships, using output from a Lagrangian model.
+**HAMSTER** is an open source software framework to trace heat and moisture through the atmosphere and establish (bias-corrected) source–receptor relationships, using output from a Lagrangian model.

 - - - -
 ## Getting started.

-This sections describes the prerequisites required to run HAMSTER, and describes the steps to install it.
+This section describes the prerequisites required to run HAMSTER, as well as the steps to install it.

 ### Prerequisites
 To run HAMSTER, you need